jlpteaching/ECS154B/lab4/lab4.md

 Second, whenever the `io.update` input is high, you need to update the prediction for the *last* PC that was predicted.
 You should update the prediction based on the `io.taken` input (if true, the branch was taken, if false it was not taken).

+*Hint on getting the "last" PC*: the predictor is always updated one cycle after the prediction is made.

 ### Testing the local history predictor